Ulmus rubra

 Ulmus rubra, the slippery elm, is a species of elm native to eastern North America.
 Other common names include red elm, gray elm, soft elm, moose elm, and Indian elm.
+It is closely related to the European wych elm (U. glabra), which has a very similar flower structure but lacks the pubescence over the seed.

 Description

 Ulmus rubra is a medium-sized deciduous tree with a spreading head of branches, commonly growing to 12–19 m, very occasionally over 30 m in height.
 Its heartwood is reddish-brown.
 The broad oblong to obovate leaves are 10–20 cm long, rough above but velvety below, with coarse double-serrate margins, acuminate apices and oblique bases; the petioles are 6–12 mm long.
 The leaves are often tinged red on emergence, turning dark green by summer and a dull yellow in autumn.
 The perfect, apetalous, wind-pollinated flowers are produced before the leaves in early spring, usually in tight, short-stalked, clusters of 10–20.
 The reddish-brown fruit is an oval winged samara, orbicular to obovate, slightly notched at the top, 12–18 mm long, the single, central seed coated with red-brown hairs, naked elsewhere.